KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/integration-with-ttn.md

 #### Step 2

 - Connect your PC using the [GSM setup tool](https://keller-druck.com/en/products/software/desktop-applications/gsm-setup-for-remote-transmission-units) and
-  - Program your device accoring to your use case (See [How to configuring a LoRaWAN device](https://docs.kolibricloud.ch/sending-technology/lora-technology/update-keller-lora-device/))
+  - Program your device according to your use case (See [How to configure a LoRaWAN device](https://docs.kolibricloud.ch/sending-technology/lora-technology/update-keller-lora-device/))
   - Write down the 'Application EUI', 'App Key' and the 'Device EUI'

 > ![LoRa Setup LoRa Settings](../../LoRaSetup-LoRaSettings.png  "LoRa Setup LoRa Settings")